scuzzydude/asimov/asimov.md

 Just because an implementation is bad doesn't mean the idea was flawed.
 I'm not saying Mutually Assured Destruction is the best implementation either, but it has been more effective than what we had for the entire history of civilized nations.
 Tripping the switch has consequences way beyond the king's family.
 Everybody's family shares in the burden and the risk.
 The risk distribution is democratic and equitable.
 Everybody's family doesn't share in the rewards of royalty, which is the problem we are trying to solve.

 There have been other proposals for peacekeeping systems.
 My favorite in spirit is Lennon's 1971 proposal, *Imagine*.
-Genius for sure, but difficult to turn into an algorithm, as there are no conditionals.
-There is one part, and it is a start - "It's easy *if* you try."
+Genius for sure, but difficult to turn into an algorithm, as there are not many conditionals.
+There is one conditional, and it is a start. *It's easy **if** you try*.
 We are trying, and young people are trying and won't stop.
 I think he was giving us a big hint.
 Imagine -- not a conditional, but a loop.
 Imagination, the fuel of genius.
 Imagine, and repeat.

 ### Die Hard 7 -- In a world of the king's gold